 Completely Updated Post About These Events is Here.

-I have left this one up only because of the comments.
+I have left this one up only because of the comments and because it shows shows my thoughts and feelings before we discovered the plagiarist's identity.

 PLEASE VISIT HERE or the GO FUND ME page for entire story, including the most recent developments concerning the story she stole from the combat vet and how she used children's names for her aliases.